jzimmerman135/impcore-rs/README.md

 ## Warning: Unsafe differences from impcore
 - **Unit testing**

-  This one's on me, unit tests should only be used at the end for now.
+  Check-error unit tests are not run, since this is resolved at compile time

 - **Error handling**